What is a Microloan, and Should Your Business Consider It?

 Microloans are small loans that can be utilized by startups or established small businesses.
-With less strict guidelines and more flexible terms, microloans are a good option for businesses that don’t qualify for traditional loans, including those that are just getting off the ground or have poor credit.
-Microloans can come from the Small Business Administration (SBA) or other lending organizations.
+With less strict guidelines and flexible terms, these loans are a good option for businesses that don’t qualify for traditional loans.
+This includes small businesses that are just getting off the ground or don’t have excellent credit scores.
+Microloans are offered by the Small Business Administration (SBA) and other lending organizations.

 The most common microloan lender is the SBA.
-Their microloans are under $50,000, with an average amount of $13,000.
-The amount offered is based on your financial situation, your business’s needs, and how you plan to spend the money.
+They offer microloans that are under $50,000, with an average amount being $13,000.
+The amount offer that you receive will be based on your financial situation, your business’s needs, and how you plan to spend the money.

-As previously mentioned, microloans tend to have more flexible terms and repayment plants.
-As noted in an article from Inc., microloan repayment plans can usually span numerous years and be paid in installments.
-While interest rates for microloans tend to be higher than traditional loans, often between 12 to 18 percent, the reasonable monthly payments are preferred by many small business owners.
+While interest rates for this financing tends to be higher than traditional loans, often between 12 to 18 percent, the reasonable monthly payments are preferred by many small business owners.

-While traditional business loans are often difficult to be approved for, microloans tend to have less stringent prerequisites.
-Still, eligibility for microloans depends on the individual lender.
-Be sure to review guidelines carefully before applying, for your best chance of securing the loan.
+Although traditional business loans are often difficult to be approved for, microloans tend to have less stringent prerequisites.
+Still, eligibility for this type of financing will vary from lender to lender.
+Be sure to review guidelines carefully before applying, as this will help you increase your chances of securing the loan.

-Your microloan could come with guidelines about what you can and cannot use the funds for.
+When you receive this financing, it’ll probably come with guidelines on what you can and cannot use the funds for.
 Some lenders will be stricter than others when it comes to these guidelines.
 An SBA microloan can be used for working capital, business supplies and office furniture, additional inventory, and equipment.
 Other lenders may ask that you outline specific projects that you’ll be using the financing for.

-Many small business owners use microloans to get their business off the ground.
+Many small business owners use this funding option to get their business off the ground.
 That often means investing in inventory and getting an office space.
 Even if the costs aren’t extremely expensive, they’re most likely out of reach for a startup, which is why a microloan can be beneficial.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.